lukaszhapak/demo/src/main/java/com/example/demo/test/preska.md

 * architecture diagram
 * test code
 * mock and objects initialization are blocking refactoring
-* some kind of string generator, mock requires that this class and that method returns that value, requires that given class is using this generator
+* mock requires that this class and that method returns that value, requires that given class is using this mock

 ### behavior test
 * architecture diagram, black box